-By bringing sport to the kids in their own communities we provide free access to a variety of activities such as soccer, volleyball and yoga.
+By bringing sport to the kids in their own communities we provide free access to a variety of activities such as soccer and volleyball.
 By combining sports with social messages, children not only learn new skills but also grow in confidence and find ways to face challenges, assert their rights and voice their opinions.
-The project runs a soccer league with a dedicated girl's league that allows safe, friendly competition and we also use soccer as a tool for leadership training for girls.
+The project runs a soccer league that allows safe, friendly competition, brings sport coaching to rural areas, and uses sport as a tool for leadership training for girls.

 By playing sport and learning new games, kids inherently learn things like team work, communication and self-confidence.
 But when sport is combined with critical social messages, like gender equality and conflict resolution and used to teach kids how to stand up for their rights, it is truly empowering.
 Children love sport which is why it is such a powerful tool in helping them to develop skills that will shape their futures, change their own lives and the communities in which they live.